 At the same time, the scale and “realness” of the North Korean society struck me.
 I don’t mean that I believe the claims of their propaganda, but within the borders are just authentic human beings living their daily lives.
 The people I met and saw had same kind of feelings and needs as everyone of us: they smiled, they told jokes and they looked tired if they had not slept enough (which happened very often).
 These small details brought the humane depth to the country.
 These people might live in a very strange system, but besides that, there’s nothing extraterrestrial or abnormal about them.

 All the day tours were tightly controlled and our two guides followed us everywhere.
 Only in the hotel area were we free to roam around as we wanted.
 This environment of controlling and supervising felt burdening at times.
-For a week after leaving DPRK, I had recurring dreams about being observed by the North Korean authorities.
+For a week after my North Korea travel experience, I had recurring dreams about being observed by the North Korean authorities.
 It was always a relief to wake up and realize that I had already continued my tour of Asia to other destinations.

-This environment also brought our traveling group very close together, as we could wonder together about all the strange peculiar things happening around us.
+This environment also brought our traveling group very close together, as we could wonder together about all our shared North Korea travel experiences.
 I was also lucky to have a Finnish friend to travel with, so we could have private discussions in our own obscure language without anyone understanding what we were talking about.
 Had we only spoken English, I would have probably stressed a lot more about eavesdropping and hidden microphones.

 …but should you do it?

 North Korea is not like any other travel destination.
-There are some ethical considerations that you have to take into account if you consider traveling there.
+There are some ethical considerations that you have to take into account if you consider experiencing North Korea.